cs1302uga/cs1302-tutorials/refresher/variables.md

   +--+
 ```

-This is an interesting scenario becuase the calling object for `s` and the calling object for `t`
+This is an interesting scenario because the calling object for `s` and the calling object for `t`
 are now the same object!

 ## Reference Types, Assignment Values, and Return Values